v2tamprateep/RLSim/README.md

-Project: RLSim
-Author:  Virin Tamprateep
-###############

-Overview:
+## Synopsis

 RLSim is a reinforcement learning simulator, created specifically for comparing agent behaviors to animal behaviors.
-For this reason, the simulator features a variety of parameters.

-Features:
+The simulator employ RL agents in maze environments.
+Or, given animal behavior data as input, the simulator will train the agent according to given data.

+## Motivation

+This project was developed to compare the behavior of learning agents in a maze environment to that of animals, using data from neuroscience research.
+The simulator attempts to recreate the situation of the animal for the learning agent.
+For example, neurological equipment can cause certain movements to become more difficult.

+## Features
 Automated Q-value resets on indicated episodes
   - episodes can be manually specified
   - Q-values can be reset every n episodes where n is a parameter.